 Abdel Rahman Mitib Altakhaineh

-My main research interests lie in the areas of morphology, morphosyntax, morphosemantics and morphophonology.
-Also, I am interested in discourse analysis, pragmatics and semantics.
-In 2011, I did some primary research in collocations and academic writing.
+My main research interests lie in the area of morphology, lexical semantics, morphosyntax and morphophonology.
+Also, I am interested in discourse analysis and sociolinguistics.

 - English language teacher, Future International School, UAE, 2011-2013.